allie-m/clog-explorations/clog-writeup.md

 I had no idea what this could possibly be useful for.

-Until, that is, I stumbled across this [lobsters post](https://lobste.rs/s/xjrlj2/how_android_s_calculator_works_with_real) about Android's calculator, and the contortions required to get good arbitrary precision calculations.
+Until, that is, I stumbled across this [lobste.rs post](https://lobste.rs/s/xjrlj2/how_android_s_calculator_works_with_real) about Android's calculator, and the contortions required to get good arbitrary precision calculations.

 With only a few weeks left in my 1L, I had limited time to throw together a calculator.